 Can I travel while my application is pending?

-International travel is not recommended while the J-2 EAD application is pending at USCIS.
+International travel is not recommended.
 The application could be denied since the applicant does not hold a U.S. immigration status while abroad and is therefore ineligible for any status-associated benefits, including the EAD.

 You must re-apply.
 Employment cannot continue beyond the end date on the EAD.
 If you are still eligible for work authorization but your EAD is expiring or has expired, you should file for a renewal EAD by submitting a Form I-765, Application for Employment Authorization.
 Similar to the process when you initially applied.
 Extensions of the EAD are possible, up to the end date on the DS-2019.